jpvantassel/hvsrpy/README.md

 ---

-`hvsrpy` is a Python package for performing horizontal-to-vertical spectral ratio (H/V) processing. `hvsrpy` was developed by Joseph P. Vantassel with contributions from Dana M. Brannon under the supervision of Professor Brady R.
+`hvsrpy` is a Python package for performing horizontal-to-vertical spectral ratio (HVSR) processing. `hvsrpy` was developed by Joseph P. Vantassel with contributions from Dana M. Brannon under the supervision of Professor Brady R.
 Cox at The University of Texas at Austin.
-The automated frequency-domain window-rejection algorithm and log-normal statistics implemented in `hvsrpy` are detailed in Cox et al. (2020).
-The statistical approach to incorporate azimuth variability implemented in `hvsrpy` are detailed in Cheng et al. (2020).
+The automated frequency-domain window-rejection algorithm and lognormal statistics implemented in `hvsrpy` are detailed in Cox et al. (2020).
+The statistical approach to incorporate azimuth variability implemented in `hvsrpy` is detailed in Cheng et al. (2020).
+The approach to define statistics from spatially distributed HVSR measurements implemented in `hvsrpy` is detailed in Cheng et al. (2021).

 If you use `hvsrpy` in your research or consulting, we ask you please cite the
 following: